baoduy/hbd.astro-paper/src/content/blog/Optimising NET Core with Multi-Platform Docker.md

 ### With Self contained .NET app (**experimental**)

-Furthermore, an option allows for optimising "dotnet push" to a self-contained, single execution file and trimmed library application.
+Additionally, a feature is presented that enhances the "dotnet push" operation, enabling it to create self-contained, singular executable files and reduced library applications.
-That allows building applications without depending on the .NET runtime and trimming away all unused methods in the library to make the application smaller.
+This facilitates the construction of applications that are not reliant on the .NET runtime, as well as the removal of all unused methods present within the library, consequently yielding a more compact application.

-Let's check out the Dockerfile below.
+Let's evaluate the Dockerfile delineated below, _The comments have been added on top of all changed lines_:

 ```ps
 FROM mcr.microsoft.com/dotnet/runtime-deps:7.0-alpine AS base